 If you are the target of unwanted attention, your first step may be to let the offender know that the behavior is unwanted.
 Depending on the power differentials involved, you may or may not feel comfortable with this.
-There are many offices on campus that provide consultation and can help you clarify your options for either addressing the source directly, or involving a supervisor or other campus official in doing so (see Where to Get Support Quick Guide (https://svsh.berkeley.edu /sites/default/files
+One of the offices on campus that provides confidential consultation can help you clarify your options for either addressing the source directly, or involving a supervisor or other campus official in doing so (see Where to Get Support Quick Guide).

-/secured_student_where_to_get_support_quick_guide_updated_feb_25_2020_3.pdf).
 The same holds true for someone else who is being harassed: they may be hesitant to speak up.
 However, if someone informs you in the course of your GSI work that they have been the target of unwanted attention, or if you observe such behavior, you are expected to report it (see "Reporting" below).